-- Revision: You might think 30 days is too little to cover the syllabus, let alone revising.
-But, that’s not true.
+- Revision: You might think 30 days is too little to cover the syllabus, let alone revise.
+But that’s not true.
 Firstly, question papers are helping you revise at the same time.

-- All the time that you have spent on analyzing your tests will prove useful during the last week of preparation.
-As you would know what parts do you need to revise once more.
+- All the time that you have spent analyzing your tests will prove useful during the last week of preparation.
+As you would know, what parts do you need to revise once more.

 - Don’t be too hard on yourself.
-It is possible that for the first few days you are out of practice.
+It is possible that you are out of practice for the first few days.
 If you are not able to sit for the whole 10 hours of your timetable.

 - Finally, trust yourself and dive into it.

-With this Adios and best of luck for your exam!
+With this Adios and best of luck with your exam!
 Give your best.

 Some sites that will help you: